-If like most people your stammer started when you were a child, go to our general 'Adults who stammer' section for information.
+If you were a child when your stammer started, go to our general 'Adults who stammer' section.

 Most stammering starts in early childhood, when a child is developing its speaking skills, and is therefore referred to as developmental stammering.
 It is much less common for stammering to start in adult life, when it is known as acquired stammering or late-onset stammering.

 This leaflet gives some of the reasons why stammering may start in adult life and recommends some steps that can be taken to deal with it.
 Because this type of stammering is less common, it can be difficult to find information about it.

 If you start stammering in adulthood, you should take it seriously and always consult your doctor.

 Cases where stammering starts in adult life can be grouped into the following five categories.